krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 unfounded—but nevertheless, it is demonstrably false.
-For those familiar with Little’s Law only through its association with Lean manufacturing concepts and its applications in software, or from cursory readings on sources like Wikipedia, this post offers an introduction to the state-of-the-art understanding of the law as it stands today.
+For those familiar with Little’s Law only through its association with Lean manufacturing concepts and its applications in software, or from cursory readings on sources like Wikipedia, or even standard queueing theory texts, this post offers an introduction to the state-of-the-art understanding of the law as it stands today.

 Applying Little’s Law correctly in more general settings requires understanding the techniques used to prove its broader forms.
-These techniques not only justify its wider applicability, but also show how to apply it more precisely in domains like software product development and engineering.
+These techniques not only justify its wider applicability, but also show how to apply it usefully in domains like software product development and engineering.

 In this post, we introduce the history of the law and the proof techniques that